14 Rare Anthurium Plants with Names and Pictures

 Pale-Flowered Anthurium is a strap leaf anthurium similar to Anthurium vittariifolium but unlike Anthurium vittariifolium its leaves bear a prominent, light-green mid-rib, are more pointed at the apex and rounded at the base.
 Both plants are among the best plants for a hanging basket, tabletop or pedestal where they can display their beautiful leaves.

-Anthurium pallidiflorum thrives in bright indirect light, average warmth of 18-270C, humidity of 60-70% and moist, fertile, aroids potting mix coupled with fortnightly feeding during the growing season.
+Anthurium pallidiflorum thrives in bright indirect light, average warmth of 18-270C, humidity of 60-70% and moist, fertile potting mix coupled with fortnightly feeding in the growing season.

 5. Anthurium magnificum